EmilyJarecki/dev-blogs/posts/bigO.md

 Since both loops iterate over all n elements of the array, the time complexity of each loop is O(n).
 Therefore, the overall time complexity of the function is O(n) + O(n) = O(2n), which is simplified to O(n).

 ## O(log n)
-Operations with quadratic time complexity have a running time that is proportional to the square of the input size.
+Operations with logarithmic time complexity have a running time that is proportional to the square of the input size.

 __*An example of this would be a binary search where we compare all elements in the array*__